Last Updated on October 29, 2024

 Based on local market trends, Fashion and apparel-related campaigns often do well around this time.
 If your brand falls under this niche, try to make your Christmas campaigns more creative and trendy.

-Although the activation ran for only ten days, it clearly generated substantial buzz for the brand.
+Although the activation lasted only ten days, it generated substantial buzz for the brand.
 The campaign gained 450 followers on Weibo and generated over 83,000 impressions.

 Read more about how SDG helped Yellow Tail maintain digital presence in China